Joacim12/sem2sp2/README.md

 ##day4 -js and webforms exercise
 - array of objects (cars)
 - form to add new car
+- create table to see all cars in collection
 - individual button to remove cars

 ##SP exercise